Last Updated on December 26, 2022 by Andrew Pirie

 While not included in the individual events at SEA Games, Eloiza took a Bronze in her very first SEA Games and helped the 4x100m team to a new National Record of 44.81, erasing the 1991 record of 45.29, which included Lydia De Vega.

-For four years, Eloiza Luzon battled it out for the Palaro 100m Title.
+Eloiza Luzon battled it out for the Palaro 100m Title for four years.
 After being runner-up for years in a row.
 Finally, she claimed the prestigious title at Dumaguete in 2013, in her final year of high school.

 Born February 3, 1996, from Bukidnon, Northern Mindanao.
 Luzon had claimed the Palaro Elementary title in the 100m and was runner-up in the 200m in 2009.